hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 Co-authored-by: Ameziane H <ameziane.hamlat@consensys.net>

 ## PR description
-The idea behind this PR is to preload asynchronously account nodes and storage nodes from the database during the commit step to use these nodes during persist step.
+The idea behind this PR is to preload asynchronously account nodes and storage nodes from the database during the commit step to use these nodes during the calculate root hash step.
 We've created two caches, one for account nodes and one for storage nodes.
 The size of these caches is 100k for accounts and 200k for storage.
 We've tested other values but this configuration is the one that works better.
 We also exporter cache metrics as Prometheus metrics to check cache efficiency.